New Video Case Studies on RCR Topics Released

 Short video on conflict of interest and research integrity.

 Denise McCartney speaks about conflict of interest and research integrity.
-McCartney is the Associate Vice Chancellor for Research Administration at WUSTL.She explains the definition of research integrity and the need of all research institutions to have a policy on handling research...
+McCartney is the Associate Vice Chancellor for Research Administration at WUSTL.She explains the definition of research...

 Register for the ORI/Johns Hopkins Conference Today!!!